wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 I've found that they only provide a biased guideline as many LLM providers are likely to game them.
 You'll have to guess what works best, because the datasets used to train LLMs aren't open-source.
 They're a well guarded secret by the companies that build them.
-Because without the data they wouldn't make money.

 That leaves us with 6 basic principles that I know from experience work well for
 prompts: